Robust Two-Qubit Geometric Phase Gates using Amplitude and Frequency Ramping

 For each Bell state fidelity shown, we perform 2,200 individual experimental trials of the entangling operation to analyze the population in the $\ket{\downarrow\downarrow}$, $\{\ket{\uparrow\downarrow},\ket{\downarrow\uparrow}\}$, and $\ket{\uparrow\uparrow}$ subspaces.
 Additionally, we perform 5,600 individual experimental trials of the same experiment followed by a qubit $\pi/2$ pulse with 28 different phase values from which we determine the average parity of the resulting state versus phase~\cite{Sackett2000}.
 The phases are distributed non-uniformly, bunched around values where the parity is near $\pm1$.

-The parameters $\Omega_g$ and $\Omega_\mu$ used to characterize the strength of the state-dependent force and the bichromatic magnetic field can be expressed as~\cite{Srinivas2019, Srinivas2021}:
+The parameters $\Omega_g(t)$ and $\Omega_\mu(t)$ used to characterize the strength of the state-dependent force and the bichromatic magnetic field can be expressed as~\cite{Srinivas2019, Srinivas2021}:

-Here $\nabla B_g$ is the gradient of the component of the magnetic field oscillating at $\omega_g$ along the quantization axis, $B_z$ is the component of the total magnetic field along the quantization axis, $B_0$ is the applied quantization field, $r_0=\sqrt{\hbar/(2M\omega_m)}$ is the ground-state extent of the wavefunction for the motional mode along the $\hat{r}$ direction with frequency $\omega_m$ for an ion of mass $M$, $B_x$ is the magnetic field perpendicular to the quantization axis oscillating near $\omega_0$ and $\mu_x$ is the component of the ion's magnetic moment pointed in the same direction.
+Here $\nabla B_g(t)$ is the time-dependent amplitude of the gradient of the component of the magnetic field oscillating at $\omega_g$ along the quantization axis, $B_z$ is the component of the total magnetic field along the quantization axis, $B_0$ is the applied quantization field, $r_0=\sqrt{\hbar/(2M\omega_m)}$ is the ground-state extent of the wavefunction for the motional mode along the $\hat{r}$ direction with frequency $\omega_m$ for an ion of mass $M$, $B_x(t)$ is the time-dependent amplitude of the magnetic field perpendicular to the quantization axis oscillating near $\omega_0$ and $\mu_x$ is the component of the ion's magnetic moment pointed in the same direction.

 The detuning $\Delta(t)=\omega_m(t)-\omega_g-2\delta$ is ramped such that the normalized rate of change remains constant and small:

 This defines $\alpha$, the adiabaticity parameter that describes the speed of the ramp.
 Solving Eq.~(\ref{eq:adiabatic_condition}) for $\Delta(t)$ gives the functional form